UKCloud/documentation/articles/vmware/vmw-how-zerto-perform-failover.md

 ### Intended audience

-To perform the steps in this guide you need access to the Zerto Self-Service Portal (ZSSP) in the target zone.
+To perform the steps in this guide you need access to the Zerto Self-Service Portal (ZSSP) in either the source or target zone.

 ## Running a test failover